Leifson1337/lseditor/README.md

 ````
 English:

-# 🧠 lseditor - The free alternative to Cursor AI
+# 🧠 lseditor - The free alternative to AI Editors

-> **Cursor AI is great - but also expensive, cloud-based and limited.**
+> **Cursor AI, Windsurf and other are great - but also expensive, cloud-based and limited.**
 > lseditor is the **open-source, local and free alternative** that you can run on your own system with your own AI models - no API limits, no privacy issues, no ongoing costs.

 ---